Home ➜ VBA Tutorial ➜ VBA Concatenate

 Concatenate using Variables

 In the above code, you have variables that are declared as variables and then you have assigned values to those variables.
-And in the end, we have used ampersand to combine all the three variables and then assigned the result to the cell A1.
+And in the end, we used an ampersand to combine all three variables and then assigned the result to cell A1.

 Concatenate a Range using VBA

-You can also concatenate value from a range of cells using a VBA.
+You can also concatenate values from a range of cells using a VBA.
 Consider the following macro.

 Sub vba_concatenate()